The Hansen Trust PhD Scholarship in History

 - Study Area

 The History Program at The University of Melbourne is at the forefront of teaching and research internationally.
-The Hansen Trust has been established to support innovation and excellence in History at Melbourne and to provide students with an outstanding education: to open pathways into great careers and graduate opportunities; to underline the continuing relevance and import of history; and to nurture and engage community passion for this important field of study.
+The Hansen Trust has been established to support innovation and excellence in History at Melbourne and to provide students with an outstanding education: to open pathways into great careers and graduate opportunities; to underline the continuing relevance and importance of history; and to nurture and engage community passion for this important field of study.

 $30,000 per year for the length of a full-time PhD candidature

 A key feature of the scholarship is a mentoring program that provides valuable experience in tertiary teaching and the promotion of History to the community.